-There is an answer, and it’s this: if you want a great Christmas, you need to have a great Advent first.
-Advent is crucial because it reminds us of the ultimate purpose of Christmas.
+If you want a great Christmas, you need to have a great Advent first.
+Advent reminds us of the ultimate purpose of Christmas.
 It helps us prepare our hearts for the birth of Jesus Christ, so that we’re spiritually ready to celebrate, not just ready because we’ve wrapped all the gifts and baked all the cookies and hung all the lights.

 Great Advent is a 22-day devotional series that begins on the first Sunday of Advent.
 It provides daily articles, videos, and reflections that can be completed in about 15 minutes a day.
 It fills in the gaps between the Sundays of Advent and gives you a road to Christmas that makes room for Jesus.

 Instead of finding yourself exhausted and overwhelmed on Christmas Eve, saying, “I’m not ready!” you’ll be able you to say: “I am spiritually ready for Christmas this year.”

 Genevieve Netherton, a native of Pennsylvania, was raised in a large Catholic family of nine children.
 She studied at the Franciscan University of Steubenville and received spiritual formation from the Poor Clare Nuns of Perpetual Adoration in Hanceville, Alabama.
 She is an editor, writer, and marketer for Good Catholic; a content writer for The Catholic Company; a blog contributor for Catholic Company Magazine; and a freelance manuscript editor for fiction, non-fiction, and collections of poetry.
 Her writing has been published by DKA Magazine, Humane Pursuits, and the acclaimed Catholic quarterly Dappled Things.
 She currently lives in California with her career-Navy husband.